-A Connecticut fall is usually full of activities.
-Even with Covid-19 related restrictions once again in effect across some Connecticut towns, this autumn promises to serve up plenty of excitement.
-So, here are our top 7 picks for enjoying the beauty of the season this fall.
+A Connecticut fall is usually full of activities, and this autumn is no exception.
+So, here are our top 7 picks for enjoying the beauty of the season this autumn.

 Continue a Connecticut Fall Tradition

-Our usual favorite is Lost Acres Orchard in Granby.
-Conditions this year are promising a bounteous pick-your-own season.
-You’ll also find a harvest of pre-picked apples available as well as fresh-pressed cider and exceptional baked goods.
+Our usual favorite orchard for self pick is Lost Acres Orchard in Granby.
+In addition to prime you-pick conditions, you’ll also find a harvest of pre-picked apples available as well as fresh-pressed cider and exceptional baked goods.
 Head over at lunch time and enjoy a scrumptious farm-cooked meal on the outdoor covered patio.

 Pick a Perfect Pumpkin or Even a Mum